Posts

 Image

-If people are serious about using less gas and fewer resources then just drive something like this - the 2012 Mazda5 is a six passenger minivan that gets 28 miles per gallon on the highway.
-By the way, a near $40,000 Toyota Highlander Hybrid gets 28 miles per gallon in mixed highway/city driving.
+If people are serious about using less gas and fewer resources, then just drive something used like this - the 2012 Mazda5 is a six-passenger minivan that gets 28 miles per gallon on the highway.
+By the way, a new $45,000 Toyota Highlander Hybrid gets 35 miles per gallon in mixed highway/city driving.
 In the Mazda5, I was able to get 24 mpg in combined city and highway driving.
-The Mazda5 is comfortable, fun to drive and versatile - plus, it costs about $20,000.
-Maybe you don't need a hybrid or electric car.
-It's a similar story with cars like the Ford Focus, Chevy Cruze, Honda Fit, Ford Fiesta and Kia Sportage.
+The Mazda5 is comfortable, fun to drive, and versatile - plus, it costs about $7,000 used.
+Maybe you don't need a new hybrid or electric car.
+It's a similar story with cars like the Ford Focus, Chevy Cruze, Honda Fit, Ford Fiesta, and Kia Sportage.

 Getting Real about EV Charge Times